 The World Health Organization (WHO) recommends a daily intake of dietary fibre of 30 g.
 However, in most European countries, the average intake is below this recommended amount.
 Fibre fortification of everyday foods represents an opportunity to help consumers close this fibre gap.
 After all, the easiest way to achieve a balanced and healthy diet is to maintain consumers’ dietary habits.
 Dietary fibre is divided into three distinct groups – insoluble, soluble and combined.

 Insoluble dietary fibre

 Insoluble dietary fibres include: Wheat fibre, oat fibre, bamboo fibre, rice fibre and sugarcane fibre.
-Insoluble dietary fibre concentrates have a dietary fibre content of at least 90% and are ideal for dietary fibre fortification of foods due to their high dietary fibre content.
+The insoluble fiber concentrates have a fiber content of min.
+90% and are ideal for dietary fibre fortification of foods due to their high dietary fibre content.

 Combinations of soluble and insoluble dietary fibres

 The following plant fibres have a combination of soluble and insoluble dietary fibre: Apple fibre, Potato fibre, Pea fibre and Baobab fibre.
 The fibre content of these fibre sources ranges from 45 to 65%.
 Apple fibre and baobab fibre in particular are characterized by a fruity aroma and are therefore of interest for applications in baked goods.